Back to blog

 Fisetin (strawberries, apples)

-Less well-known than resveratrol but with more consistent animal model longevity data.
-Yousefzadeh et al. (EBioMedicine, 2018, PMID: 30279143) showed a 10% extension of median lifespan in fisetin-treated mice.
-Also with senolytic activity and SIRT1 activation.
+Less well-known than resveratrol, with interesting animal-model data.
+Yousefzadeh et al. (EBioMedicine, 2018, PMID: 30279143) showed a 10% extension of median lifespan in fisetin-treated mice, alongside lower senescent-cell burden.
+The honest translation: promising senolytic hypothesis, not yet a proven human longevity intervention.

 What Progevita Does With This

 From that evaluation, the protocol may include intravenous NAD+ infusions, adjustments in exercise toward more zone 2 aerobic work, and nutritional interventions with polyphenolic compounds.
-All within a program that also addresses the other aging determinants - not just sirtuins.
+Progevita offers NAD+ IV in selected programs, but does not present it as proven rejuvenation or lifespan extension.
+The priority is not to “activate SIRT1” in the abstract; it is to correct the measurable bottleneck - inflammation, insulin resistance, visceral fat, low aerobic capacity, sleep or recovery - within a program that also addresses the other aging determinants.

 If you want to know where your sirtuins metaphorically stand - meaning, whether your metabolism has the conditions for them to work well - the starting point is a biomarker evaluation with our medical team.